Investigating the two-pion exchange of the double charm $DD^*$ chiral interactions and $T_{cc}$: Solving the BS equation with the chiral interactions

 Here we solve the obtained BS equation above numerically.
 For the regularization of the TPE we adopt scheme III (\ref{Regulator2piIII}).
 Note that due to the distinct formalism comparing to the Schr\"odinger equation, the application of scheme III here is slightly different.
 For the terms with the structure $g^{\mu\nu}$ in the kernels $\mathcal{K}$, we just apply Eq.~(\ref{Regulator2piIII}), while for the terms with the structure $q^\mu q^\nu$ (or $p^\mu p^\nu$), we replace $q^\mu q^\nu$ with $q^\mu q^\nu m_{\textnormal{ch}}^2/\vecq{q}{2}$ beyond $|\vec{q}|=m_{\textnormal{ch}}$ for consistency.

-After solving the BS equation, we obtain bound state solutions at some typical $\Lambda$ values, which are listed in Table.~\ref{TableDDstarBSSolution}.
+After solving the BS equation, we obtain bound state solutions at some typical $\Lambda$ values, which are listed in Table~\ref{TableDDstarBSSolution}.
 We can see that the $I=0$ channel has a bound state solution emerging at around $\Lambda=0.79$ GeV, and the bingding energy increases with the variation of $\Lambda$.
 Also, the solution at $\Lambda=0.79$ corresponds to the observed $T_{cc}$ state.
 While for the $I=1$ channel there does not exist any solution in all $\Lambda$ range.
 These conclusions are surely consistent with those obtained by solving the Schr\"odinger equation in Sec.~\ref{SecResultsSchro}.
 Here we also depict the normalized scalar BS wave function $\varphi(k_t)$ of Eq.~(\ref{DefBSWF}) in Fig.~\ref{FigBSWF}.
 From Fig.~\ref{FigBSWF}, we can find that the behavior of $\varphi(k_t)$ accords with that of the typical bound state wave function.